MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/manage/authentication/configure-two-factor.md

 9. Selecione **Gerenciar**.

-10. Abra as propriedades do modelo usuário cartão inteligente.
+10. Abra as propriedades do modelo de Usuário do Cartão Inteligente.

 11. Clique na **guia** Segurança.